Dozens Of Facebook Employees Accuse The Company Of Intolerant Culture

 After news broke of the company providing the private information of its members to Cambridge Analytica in 2016, Facebook’s shares have gone down and new member sign-up has decreased.
 Additionally, many conservatives have accused the social media site of bias against them, after rumors emerged of the network “stifling conservative speech by President Trump and Senator Ted Cruz.”

-Then, their decision to ban Infowars founder and noted conspiracy theorist, Alex Jones, fostered discord among conservatives and the company’s employees alike.
+The company’s decision to ban Infowars founder and noted conspiracy theorist, Alex Jones, fostered discord among conservatives and the company’s employees alike.
 As the New York Times reports, “within Facebook, people have argued over the decisions to ban certain accounts while allowing others.”
 Employees are becoming more vocal in their questions of what qualifies as “content the company disallows.”
 On the flip side, there are many who feel that Facebook is too lenient on far-right groups who often peddle hate.

 The Facebook group and company discord come just before the company’s COO, Sheryl Sandberg is set to testify at a Senate hearing that will address “social media manipulation in elections.”